violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

     # systemctl enable dhcpcd@_______.service

 Replace the `______` with the name of wired device just seen above.
-In my case, that is `lo`.
+Mine is `lo`.

-The method for obtaining wireless connection is not covered, and please refer to references.

 # Creating the daily user's account

 Create a user account intended to be used on a daily basis.
-Add the ID into the wheel group to get sudo privileges.
+Add the ID (mine is `violapterin`) into the wheel group to get sudo privileges, and sets its password.

     # useradd -m -G wheel,users -s /bin/bash violapterin
     # passwd violapterin

-This sets the daily user's password.

 Install package `sudo` to get superuser privilege, then edit the `sudoers` file.